-3. Design considerations
+Design considerations

-Scope of application
+Scope of Application:

-- All other retention and 'within-site' surface water release strategies should have been explored, before a blue roof is considered - The use of space on the roof or deck surface 'the amenity space' must be identified - The design of site drainage controls may be determined by flood risk strategies in planning consents with run-off rates typically in the range 5-10 l/s/hectare - Is it used as a roof or podium deck? - Is the insulation providing warm or inverted warm thermal provisions? - Is the use in conjunction with a green roof or bio-diverse roof? - Provisions for positive falls falls not less than 1:80 - Provisions for zero-falls falls between 0 and 1:80
+- All other retention, attenuation and 'within-site' surface water release strategies should have been explored, before a blue roof is considered - The use of space on the roof or deck surface 'the amenity space' must be identified. - The design of site drainage controls may be determined by flood risk strategies in planning consents with run-off rates typically in the range 5-10 l/s/hectare. - Provisions for positive falls falls not less than 1:80.
+Provisions for zero-falls falls between 0 and 1:80\